drsanches/photobooth/readme.md

 - Move ImageConsts to app
 - Log userId even for public urls?
 - Fix Spring tests
+- Use upsert
+- Notify async
+- Check collisions for 2FA operations (create disabled user for registration and enable it on confirmation?)

 ### UI
 - Hide admin ui for users